Skip to main content

 • emotional

-The emotional aspect of the game is significantly enhanced by its melodic tunes and ambient sounds, which create a fitting backdrop for the story's scenes and dialogues.
-However, the absence of voice acting is noted as a missed opportunity that could have further enriched the storytelling experience.
-Overall, the writing is praised for being witty and emotionally engaging, with a particularly touching epilogue.
+The emotional aspect of the game is significantly enhanced by its melodic tunes and ambient sounds, which complement the storytelling.
+However, the absence of voice acting is noted as a missed opportunity that could have further enriched the emotional experience.
+Overall, the writing is praised for its wit and emotional depth, particularly highlighted in a touching epilogue.

 • “The melodic tunes and ambient sounds enhance the emotional impact of the story, providing a fitting backdrop for the various scenes and dialogues.”